 Making a nutritious and delicious breakfast smoothie is easier than ever.

-With SmoothieBox, all you need to do is add the pouch of frozen ingredients of your favorite flavor with the included collagen packet to a blender, pour in your favorite mixture, and mix.
+With SmoothieBox, all you need to do is add the mix of frozen ingredients of your favorite flavor with the included collagen packet to a blender, pour in your favorite mixture, and blend.

 7 Blending Tips For The Perfect Smoothie